-- Encourage your baby to explore the book in her own way.
+- Encourage your baby to explore the book in their own way.

 - Let your baby chew, shake, and bang the book.

-- Watch him closely to see what he is interested in.
+- Watch them closely to see what they are interested in.

 - Name the things you and your baby see.

 Keep Having Fun: